wheelodex/headerparser/docs/format.rst

   there is no body.

 - The header section is composed of zero or more :dfn:`header fields`.
-A header field is composed of one or more lines, with all lines other than the first beginning with a space or tab.
+A header field is composed of one or more lines, with all lines after the first beginning with a space or tab.
 Additionally, the first line must contain a colon (optionally surrounded by whitespace); everything before the colon is the :dfn:`header field name`, while everything after (including subsequent lines) is the :dfn:`header field value`.

 .. note::